-- Pliers style clippers like the Millers Forge Nail Clipper resemble scissors style clippers, but they have a spring, making them stronger and better for large, thick nails.
+- Pliers style clippers like the Mighty Paw Nail Clipper resemble scissors style clippers, but they have a spring, making them stronger and better for large, thick nails.

 - Nail grinders, commonly referred to by the Dremel brand name, file your dog's nails smooth while also making it easier to avoid hitting the quick.

 2 Ease Your Dog Into It